mvolkmann/blog/src/lua.md

 It is common in Lua configuration files to expose values as global variables.
 This is likely the reason that variables are global by default.

+The Lua interpreter is small, only around 250 kb.
+The total size of the Lua standard libraries is around 500 kb.
+These are combined into the file `liblua.a`.

 Download the source for Lua and build it by following these steps: